mossblaser/spinnaker_network_experiments/results/README.md

 All results files will contain the following label columns:

 * `netlist` the name of the network which was tested
+* `reinject_packets` True or False depending on packet reinjection being used or not.
 * `placer` the name of the placement algorithm
 * `placement_duration` the name of the placement algorithm
 * `injection_rate` the number of packets-per-second-per-unit-weight for each